abuelnasr0/car_plate_recognition/README.md

 ## Get started with the project

 ### Get your roboflow key
-Open the dataset link. then click Dataset in the dashboard. then click download with YOLOv9 format.
+Open the dataset link. then click Dataset in the dashboard.
+Choose V4 of the data. then click download with YOLOv9 format.

 you will see something like this: